01 of 09

-The highlight of the Fantasyland expansion and the centerpiece of Fantasyland Forest will be the Seven Dwarfs Mine Train.
-There's no word whether the menacing witch and her poison apple will reappear in the new Snow White ride, but it seems that the emphasis will be less on scary adventures and more on the heigh-hoing dwarfs and their work in the diamond mine.
-The ride will begin at the dwarfs' cottage.
-(There sure are a lot of cottages and castles in these woods.)
-From there, guests will board mine cars for a site visit.
+The highlight of the expansion and the centerpiece of the land’s Fantasyland Forest is the Seven Dwarfs Mine Train.
+The ride is a combination family roller coaster and cute dark ride.
+Unlike the Snow White attraction that preceded the Mine Train ride, the emphasis is less on the heroine’s scary adventures and more on the heigh-hoing dwarfs and their work in the diamond mine.
+It begins in the dwarfs' cottage.
+From there, guests board “mine cars” for a rollicking ride.

 Under the Sea- Journey of the Little Mermaid

 Unlike its sister ride at Disney California Adventure (and not to be confused with the Voyage of The Little Mermaid stage show at Disney's Hollywood Studios), the Fantasyland version of the Under the Sea- Journey of the Little Mermaid features a vastly different exterior featuring Prince Erik's castle and a lot of carved rock work.
 It also adds a cute interactive “scavenger hunt” experience in the queue.
 Guests can help crabs sort Ariel's underwater treasures by pointing at items on screens.
 An animatronic Scuttle the seagull shows off the booty in one of the pre-show scenes.

 The ride itself is essentially the same as its left coast counterpart.
 It uses an Omnimover system (in which the vehicles move through the scenes on a never-ending conveyor belt) and “clammobile” cars that are similar to the ones found at Epcot's charming The Seas with Nemo and Friends ride.
 The attraction retells the fairy tale as depicted in Disney’s classic animated film, albeit in a greatly... condensed, and somewhat abrupt, form.